MOONDROP x Crinacle DUSK Headphones Review

 1.41 dB

-The mid-range target compliance is amazing.
+The mid-range target compliance is outstanding.
 There's a wide dip between the low- and mid-mids that can ever so slightly thin out instruments like guitars, but the rest of those regions are virtually flat, so it's hard to notice.
 The high-mids are slightly boosted, which brings vocals to the front of busy pop mixes.
-In songs like Send My Love (To Your New Lover) by Adele, her vocals sound suitably prominent and powerful for a belting pop singer without ever becoming annoyingly harsh.
+In songs like Send My Love (To Your New Lover) by Adele, the vocals sound suitably prominent and powerful for a belting pop singer without ever becoming annoyingly harsh.

 Treble Profile: Target Compliance